 9.2 If sent by post, a Notice will be considered to have been received, unless the contrary is shown, at the time when the Notice would have been delivered in the ordinary course of the post.

-[Fifth Schedule inserted in Gazette 13 August 2002 p.
+[Schedule 5 formerly Fifth Schedule inserted in Gazette 13 Aug 2002 p.
 4169-71.]

 Notes